This post may contain affiliate links. Please read our disclaimer for more info.

 Was I upset?
 Defensive?
 Hurt?
 Annoyed?

-Whatever it was, I knew the first step to not letting something bother me, was figuring out what bothered me.
+Whatever it was, I knew the first step to not let something bother me, was figuring out what bothered me.

 In the story above, I felt defensive and angry.
 I felt like this woman was attacking me.